What would you like to know?

 not believe they can trust their own interpretations of the reproductive biomarkers without the help of all the femtechnology invented.

-Do you teach abstinence only education?
+Do you teach abstinence only for family planning & pregnancy prevention?

 Yes and no. Abstinence is the only 100% guarantee of preventing pregnancy.